Tarrant County is a great place for families whether you live here or you're just visiting.

 Location: 1989 Colonial Parkway, Fort Worth, TX 76110

 Why go?
 The Fort Worth Zoo is the oldest zoo in Texas and one of the top zoos in the nation.
-It features almost 7,000 animals and 14 major exhibits that are open every single calendar day.
+It features almost 7,000 animals and 12 permanent exhibits that are open every day.

 Don't miss: One of the great things about the zoo is the expansive Texas Wild! exhibit, which stretches across more than eight acres.
 This area, which celebrates the Lone Star State's history and the plants and animals of its six distinct geographic regions, is highly interactive.

-Eat this: The zoo's Ice Cream Parlor features Texas' own Blue Bell ice cream.
+Eat this: The zoo's Ice Cream Shop features Texas' own Blue Bell ice cream.

 Cost: $12; children 3-12 and seniors 65 and up, $9.
 Wednesdays are half-price admission.